AzFoxxo/AzzyShell/README.md

 vars - List all variables
 logo - Print the Azzy logo
-hacker - Print 0 and 1 in a hacker style
+hacker - Print 0 and 1 in a hacker style gaytext - Print a message in gay colours
 ```

 Additionally, the shell supports multiple commands using `&&` and defining and using variables.